 VXLAN is a multi-vendor industry-supported network virtualization technology that enables much larger networks to be built at layer 2 without the inherent scale issues that underpin large layer 2 networks.
 It uses a VLAN-like encapsulation technique to encapsulate layer 2 Ethernet frames within IP packets at layer 3 and as such is categorized as an 'overlay' network.
+From a virtual machine perspective, VXLAN enables VMs to be deployed on any server in any location, regardless of the IP subnet or VLAN that the physical server resides in.

-VXLAN provides solutions to a number of underlying issues with layer 2 network scale, namely:
+VXLAN provides solutions to a number of underlying issues with layer-2 network scale, namely: